Up to 50% off sofas & mattresses — limited‑time deals.

 Koala Wanda Sofa Bed

-Wanda behaves less like a traditional couch and more like a flexible lounge platform.
-In our room, we defaulted to the chaise/daybed-style setup because the 69-inch seat depth encourages full stretch-out lounging.
-It’s the most adaptable layout here—reversible chaise, built-in storage, and a queen bed when you need it.
-The trade-offs are posture and upkeep: upright sitting usually needed extra pillows, and the upholstery is spot-clean only, so it’s best for households that can be a bit careful with spills.
+Wanda felt less like a conventional couch and more like a flexible lounge platform.
+In our room, we kept returning to the chaise/daybed-style setup because the 69-inch seat depth makes stretch-out lounging the default.
+It is the most adaptable design here, with a reversible chaise, hidden storage, and a queen bed when you need it.
+The trade-off is posture and upkeep: upright sitting usually needed extra pillows, and the upholstery is spot clean only.

 What we liked:

-• 4-in-1 flexibility (sofa, chaise, daybed, bed) that changes how you use a room
+• 4-in-1 flexibility that changes how the room works

-• Reversible chaise plus storage for a more adaptable layout
+• Reversible chaise and storage for a more adaptable layout

 Who it is best for:

-• Households that live on a chaise/daybed and host overnight guests
+• Households that live on a chaise or daybed and host overnight guests

 • Rooms that benefit from a reversible layout

-• Anyone who values a higher sleep height for easier in-and-out
+• Anyone who values a higher sleep surface for easier in-and-out

 Where it falls short: